-Big Bend National Park is home to more than 70 species of mammals, almost as many species of reptiles and amphibians, 40 or more fishes, and a fascinating host of insects and other arthropods.
+Big Bend National Park is home to more than 70 species of mammals, almost as many species of reptiles and amphibians, a score or more fishes, and a fascinating host of insects and other arthropods.
 The wide choice of habitats makes Big Bend a birder's paradise that offers more different resident and migrant birds than any other U.S. national park.
 Thanks to its location, the park marks the southernmost reach of some U.S. plant and animal species, and the northernmost reach of some Mexican species.
 Some plants and animals found here occur nowhere else in the world.

 Since its establishment in 1944, the national park has developed programs and facilities in line with its two-fold purpose of preserving and protecting natural and historic values while also enriching the lives of its visitors.
 Santa Elena Canyon and historic Castolon form an important sight-seeing area in the southwestern corner of the park, and the road from Panther Junction to Santa Elena is probably the most scenic in the park.
 The Basin lies in the heart of the Chisos Mountains.
-This beautiful valley has complete motel, dining, and camping facilities, and an amphitheater where park rangers give evening programs.
-The Rio Grande Village area on the southeast side of the park offers delightful camping and a view of Boquillas Canyon's magnificent portal.
-More than 175 kilometers (110 miles) of paved park roads link major sites, and well-kept hiking and nature trails take you to other spectacular areas.
+This beautiful valley has complete motel, dining, and camping facilities, and an amphitheater where park naturalists give evening programs.
+The Rio Grande Village-Boquillas area on the southeast side of the park offers delightful camping, a visit to the nearby Mexican village of Boquillas, and a view of Boquillas Canyon's magnificent portal.
+More than 175 kilometers (110 miles) of paved park roads link major sites and well-kept hiking, horse, and nature trails will take you to other spectacular areas.
 For properly equipped desert buffs, primitive backcountry roads and trails offer exciting opportunities for true wilderness adventure.